 So with that, we decided to go with Ubud Pembulan Bali Farm Cooking Class and ended up having a fun all day organic garden to plate experience in the middle of the Balinese jungle!

 Our day started at one of the bigger fresh markets outside of central Ubud where we met our guide and cooking instructor for the day.
 He showed us around the market pointing out different vegetables and letting us try exotic fruits.
 Many of these fruits we had never even heard of despite all the years we've traveled in Southeast Asia.

 The market also sold tofu and tempeh.
-Our guide explained that they are popular meat substitutes among the local people because tofu and tempeh are healthy and cheap.
+Our guide explained that tofu and tempeh are popular meat substitutes among the local people because they're healthy and cheap.

 Another lady was selling flowers for the daily offerings to the Gods, also known as Canang Sari.
 You could also buy pre-made offerings from her.
-If you’ve ever been to Bali you already know how important these daily rituals are to everyone and how big of a role they play in everyday life.
-You can find these offerings placed at entrances to restaurants, shops, houses, small shrines, and temples.
+If you’ve ever been to Bali you already know how important these daily rituals are to everyone.
+The offerings play a huge a role in everyday life.
+You can find them placed at entrances to restaurants, shops, houses, small shrines, and temples.

 Unfortunately, the market was not a vegetable market which meant that they also sold live animals here.
 As we were preparing to leave the market we witnessed two piglets being put in sacks and thrown onto the back of a truck.
 To witness this brutality and hear their screams broke our hearts.

-Our guide explained to us that the piglets would be taken to someone’s backyard to grow into a full-size pig and would not be killed until then.
-Of course this didn't make us feel better.
-It hurt us deeply and we can’t pretend it didn’t affect our experience at the market in a negative way.
+Our guide explained to us that the piglets would be taken to someone’s backyard to grow into full-size pigs before they were killed.
+Obviously, it didn't make us feel better.
+It hurt us deeply.
+And, we can’t pretend it didn’t affect our experience at the market in a negative way.

 Sadly what you see is what you get.
 In this part of the world sights such as these are out there in the open instead of being far removed in the distance the way they are in the Western world.